 Why has Catholic University’s law school decided to offer the Master of Legal Studies Program?

 As the legal profession evolves, the need for non-JD professionals with a working knowledge of the law is increasing.
-The new M.L.S. will serve the educational needs of this expanding group of professionals, including legal support staff, scientists and engineers, and others working in heavily regulated fields.
+The new M.L.S. program will serve the educational needs of this expanding group of professionals.

 What are the educational objectives of the new academic program?

-To better serve the community by educating a new group of professionals who work in areas related to the law by providing them with a general knowledge of United States law and specific knowledge of the law in their particular field of interest to enhance professional competence and career opportunities.
+To better serve the community by educating a new group of professionals who work in areas related to the law by providing them with general knowledge of United States law and specific knowledge of the law in their particular field of interest.

 Does earning a Master of Legal Studies degree allow me to practice law?